-Shipping containers are exposed to complex dynamic stresses in the distribution environment.
-Approximating the actual damage, or lack of damage, experienced in real life may require subjecting the container and its contents to random vibration tests.
-In this way, ASTM-D4728 standard test method for random vibration testing of shipping containers simultaneously excite many product and container resonances.
+Shipping containers are exposed to complex dynamic stresses throughout the distribution cycle.
+Approximating actual damage, or lack of damage, experienced in real life may require subjecting the container and its contents to random vibration tests.

 1.1 This test method covers the random vibration testing of filled shipping units.
 Such tests may be used to assess the performance of a container with its interior packing and means of closure in terms of its ruggedness and the protection that it provides the contents when subjected to random vibration inputs.